ezzarghili/recaptcha-go/README.md

 [![Build Status](https://travis-ci.org/ezzarghili/recaptcha-go.svg?branch=master)](https://travis-ci.org/ezzarghili/recaptcha-go)

-Google reCAPTCHA v2 & v3 form submission verification in golang
+Google reCAPTCHA v2 & v3 form submission verification in golang.

 ## Usage

 The API has changed form last version hence the new major version change.
-Old API is still available using the package `gopkg.in/ezzarghili/recaptcha-go.v2` although it does not provide all options available in this version
+Old API is still available using the package `gopkg.in/ezzarghili/recaptcha-go.v2` although it does not provide all options available in this version.
 As always install the package in your environment by using a stable API version, see latest version in release page.

 ```bash